 Your average Viking was very conscious about his looks.
 Yes, we’re saying “Viking”, since this wouldn’t naturally have applied to every fisherman, farmer and craftsman in Viking Age Scandinavia.
 Was it vanity?
 Well, we like to think it was more so a conscious step taken to display success and status, as well as to establish a distance to all the poor farmers, fishermen and craftsmen who probably both smelled and were dirty due to their profession.
 In other words not very different from today’s world where one’s image projected upon others is a large part of the person’s identity.
 This resulted in a flamboyant level of showing-off, where the Vikings displayed their wealth and status through their looks, clothes, huge jewelry and overly decorated weapons.

-Do you have what it takes when it comes to cleanliness, style and swag in comparison to a Viking?
+Do you have what it takes when it comes to cleanliness and style in comparison to a Viking?

 - Vikings carried hygiene sets.
 Most men carried a “hygiene set” consisting of an earspoon, fingernail pick and tweezers.
 How often do you clean your ears and nails with anything else besides your finger?
 How often do you use tweezers to pick unwanted, stray hairs from your face?